Spending Review: 2010 Spending Review

-A spending review for the years 2011/12 through to 2014/15 was announced by the coalition government.
+The 2010 Spending Review (SR10) for the years 2011–2012 through to 2014–2015 was announced by the coalition government.
 This review was driven by a desire to reduce government spending in order to cut the budget deficit.

-Chancellor of the Exchequer George Osborne announced the details of the spending review on 20 October 2010.
+The new Chancellor George Osborne announced the details of the spending review on 20 October 2010.
 The cuts were described as the biggest since World War II.
 The review led to an £81 billion cut in public spending in the following 4 years of the parliament, with average departmental cuts of 19%.
 In addition major changes in welfare were announced including £7 billion of extra welfare cuts, changes to incapacity benefit, housing benefit and tax credits and a rise in the state pension age to 66 from 2020.
 Public sector employees would face a £3.5 billion increase in public pension contributions.

 The Home Office faced cuts of 25%, local councils would face a yearly 7% cut in funding from central government each year until 2014.
 The Ministry of Defence faced cuts of around 8%.
 DEFRA withdrew funding support from seven waste management PFI projects where least progress had been made with contract procurement and obtaining planning permission, on the basis that the UK’s 2020 landfill diversion targets set by the EU could still be met without the curtailed projects.
 The government argued that the withdrawal of funding credits reflected "reasonable assumptions", and a legal challenge by Cheshire East and Cheshire West and Chester Councils against the DEFRA decision was unsuccessful.
 In addition many other public sector bodies saw cuts to their funding.
 Although not part of government, the BBC had its licence fee frozen for 6 years and took on the funding of the BBC World Service, BBC Monitoring and S4C.

 The Office for Budget Responsibility predicted that the spending review led to a loss of about 490,000 public sector jobs by 2015.
 The NHS saw a 0.4% increase in spending in real terms over the following 4 years.

 A £200 million payment was announced to compensate savers in the collapsed savings society Presbyterian Mutual.

-A report published in late 2013 by Trust for London and the London School of Economics and Political Science estimated that local government budgets in London had taken a 33% real terms cut in central government funding for local government between 2009/10 and 2013/14.
+A report published in late 2013 by Trust for London and the London School of Economics and Political Science estimated that local government budgets in London had taken a 33% real terms cut in central government funding for local government between 2009–2010 and 2013–2014.

+2013 Spending Round

+The 2013 Spending Round (SR13) extended spending plans for the additional fiscal year of 2015–2016.

 2015 Spending Review

-A spending review for the years 2016–17 to 2020-21 was announced by chancellor George Osborne alongside an Autumn Statement on 25 November 2015.
+The 2015 Spending Review (SR15) for the years 2016–17 to 2019–20 (and for 2020-21 for some departments) was announced by Chancellor George Osborne alongside an Autumn Statement on 25 November 2015.

+2019 Spending Round

+The 2019 Spending Round (SR19) was used by Chancellor Sajid Javid to set full spending plans for the fiscal year of 2020/21.